loganobrion9-spec/Portfolio/README.md

 # Logan O'Brion - Portfolio
 Welcome to my portfolio!
-I'm a student studying forestry and GIS at the University of Montana.
-I hope to utilize these skills studying, analyzing, and sustainably managing our world's natural resources.
+I am a forestry and GIS student at the University of Montana with a focus on spatial analysis, field data collection, and land management.
+My work combines GIS and cartography to analyze forest systems, model landscapes, and support natural resource decision-making.

+This portfolio highlights projects in forest inventory, spatial modeling, web GIS, and data-driven mapping.

 ### Mapping a Timber Cruise
 A timber cruise designed and completed for a forest mensuration final project.